-All applicants are invited to carefully consider these attributes the relevant attributes in your application.
-If you are only applying for a community member vacancy, you only need to address attributes 1 to 7 below.
+All applicants are invited to carefully consider these attributes and respond to the relevant attributes in your application.
+If you are only applying for a practitioner member vacancy, you only need to address attributes 1 to 6 below.
+If you are also applying for the role of Board Chair, you will need to also address attributes 8 to 10 below.